SindiLab/Deep-Learning-in-Spatial-Transcriptomics-Analysis/README.md

 ***We would really appreciate your contributions, so please do not hesitate to do a PR with information on a new paper and/or tool.***

 # Review Papers
-Our review paper on deep learning in spatial transcriptomics can be found [here](https://www.biorxiv.org/content/10.1101/2022.02.28.482392v1).
+Our review paper on deep learning in spatial transcriptomics can be found [here](https://doi.org/10.1063/5.0091135) [BPR open access article].
 We also have a review paper on the applications of deep learning in single-cell omics analysis, which can be accessed from [this link](https://www.biorxiv.org/content/10.1101/2021.11.26.470166v2).

 # Methods